dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 Networking is another inportant feature for modern operating systems, that lets our project no longer to be confined into our emulator/machine and talks to other computers, not only the local network but the internet.

-Once implemented we can write some simple clients like an irc client, or a Discord client and use it to chat and show how cool we are chatting from a client written by us on an os written by us too..
+Once implemented we can write some simple clients like an irc  or email client, and use them how cool we are, chatting from a client written by us on an os written by us too..

 But like the GUI this is another big task, and the networking is not made of only one protocol, there are many, and most of the time with different layers that needs o be implemented, for example the TCP/IP is composed by 7 layers.